 Show that you know how to put these qualities to work for you in order to make a success of your challenges!

 It’s not easy to find just the right tone.
-You need to be persuasive, yet remain modest!
-I recommend an approach based on sales techniques – the ones that let you tell the difference between good and bad sales people!
-Don’t forget, you’re in the middle of doing a practical work exercise as a salesperson yourself!!
+You need to be persuasive yet remain modest!
+I recommend an approach based on sales techniques – the ones that let you tell the difference between good and bad salespeople!
+Don’t forget, you’re currently in the business of selling yourself!

-C for Characteristics of the product = the content of your CV
+C for Characteristics = the content of your résumé

-A for Advantages of the product = what you can bring to any company
+A for Advantages = what you can bring to any company

-The first scenario - He starts explaining the car’s technical characteristics to you in minute detail.
+Scenario 1: They start explaining the car’s technical characteristics to you in minute detail.
 This information is available on the pamphlets near the car.
-Hence their intervention is pointless and won't impact whether or not you want to buy.
+Their intervention is pointless, and won't impact whether or not you want to buy.

-Put yourself back into the position of a job seeker: if your cover letter only lists your technical characteristics, (education, skills, experience, etc.) it doesn’t offer the recruiter anything.
-He can find this information by himself in your CV, which he will have likely read before your letter.
+Put yourself back into the position of a job seeker.
+If your cover letter only lists your technical characteristics (education, skills, experience, etc.), it doesn’t offer the recruiter anything.
+They can find this information in your résumé, which they will have likely read before your letter.

 Let’s take that same example again...

-The second scenario - The salesperson approaches you and explains: “This engine will give you an extraordinary feeling of safety.
-You’ll be able to overtake any vehicle, as it goes from 56 to 80 in 4 seconds…” Unfortunately, you don’t like speed!
-You’re looking for an economical and environmentally friendly family car.
+Scenario 2: The salesperson approaches you and explains, “This engine is incredibly powerful.
+It goes from 0 to 60 in four seconds.”
+Unfortunately, you’re not looking for speed—you’re in the market for an economical and environmentally-friendly family car.
 You're not the right customer for this sales pitch!

 The same applies when you’re looking for a job.
 If you go to the trouble of talking about what you can bring to the company, without first focusing on its needs, your qualities may be useless!
-You know how to do all these things except that the company doesn’t need them!
-Pity!
+You know how to do all these things, none of which are useful to the company.
+No one wins here!

 Still using the same example...

-The third scenario - The salesperson asks about your expectations, your needs, your driving style, your commute and holiday plans.
-After listening to you at length, they will begin their sales pitch: “Remember, this car does 170 mpg and in your job, you’re doing over 625 miles a week – so it will allow you to save on your fuel bill!
+Scenario 3: The salesperson asks what you’re looking for, inquires about your needs, driving style, commute and travel plans.
+After listening to you at length, they begin their sales pitch with “This car does 170 mpg.
+You’re driving over 625 miles a week for work, so it will allow you to save on gas!
 And you won’t need to fill up before the weekend anymore!”
-In short, the salesperson is no longer talking about the car – he’s talking about your life, daily routine, your needs, and is offering solutions to your problem!
+In short, the salesperson is no longer talking about just the car: they’re taking into account your life circumstances, daily routine and needs and offering solutions!

-The same goes for the company too!
-It’s up to you to understand its needs and highlight the solutions that you are going to bring to it.
-It’s the benefits you’ll bring to the company that are going to interest your potential employers!
-The rest doesn’t concern them.
+The same goes for companies!
+It’s up to you to understand their needs and highlight the solutions that you can bring.
+It's the benefits you’ll bring to the company that are going to interest potential employers.

 Your cover letter should end on a note where it’s obvious that you are made to meet one another and go the extra mile together!
 Show the recruiter how you’ll succeed and develop together in the same direction!

-By looking at the company’s website, you’ve been able to verify the posts being offered, the opportunities for advancement, and the company’s commitments in terms of career management for its employees.
+By looking at the company’s website, you’ve been able to check out open positions, opportunities for advancement and the company’s ongoing projects, mission(s) and values.
 Demonstrate that you're ready to ride the company's momentum into the future.

-Make the recruiter want to meet you and look further into your viewpoints and experience.
-When they finish reading your cover letter, they should be convinced that there are possible avenues for collaboration and that they cannot afford to miss out on you!
+Make the recruiter want to meet you and look further into your experience and what you can bring to the company.
+When they finish reading your cover letter, they should be convinced that there are possible avenues for collaboration and that they can’t afford to miss out on you!